 “(c)(1) Except as described in paragraph (2) of this subsection, the Energy Assistance Trust Fund shall be used solely to fund the existing low-income program, and the Mayor shall have the fund audited every 2 years to ensure that the assessment imposed pursuant to subsection (b)(1) of this section is appropriately set to fund the low-income program funded by the EATF.

-“(2) In Fiscal Year 2022, the Energy Assistance Trust Fund may also be used to fund weatherization assistance for low-income District residents.”.
+“(2) In Fiscal Year 2022, the Energy Assistance Trust Fund also may be used to fund weatherization assistance for low-income District residents.”.

 SUBTITLE K. ATE SYSTEM REVENUE DESIGNATION